elmahio/documentation/docs/logging-through-a-http-proxy.md

 # Logging through a HTTP proxy

 You may find yourself in a situation, where your production web servers aren't allowing HTTP requests towards the public Internet.
-This also impacts the elmah.io client, which requires access to the URL https://elmah.io/api.
-A popular choice of implementing this kind of restriction nowadays, seem to be through a HTTP proxy like squid.
+This also impacts the elmah.io client, which requires access to the URL https://api.elmah.io.
+A popular choice of implementing this kind of restriction nowadays, is through a HTTP proxy like squid.

 Luckily the elmah.io client supports proxy configuration out of the box.
 Let’s look at how to configure a HTTP proxy through `web.config`: